 You want the bowl to be slightly inside of the pan but not all the way in.
 There should be a gap between the bottom of the bowl and the bottom of the pan.

-The first step is to chop 300g (10.5 oz) of your favorite dark chocolate.
+The first step is to chop 300g (10.5 oz) of your favourite dark chocolate.

 A quick note about making creamy ganache is that it’s important to chop the chocolate super finely.
 This will help it to melt easier and prevent it from burning or splitting.

 Pour an inch or 2 of boiling water into your saucepan then place the bowl on top.
 If the water is touching the bottom of the bowl, just pour a little out until it’s no longer touching.